mahabo/my-rl-snake-game/README.md

 # My reinforecment learning snake demo
 -----------------------------------------------------------------------------------------------------

 This demo shows impressively how the reinforecement algorithm automatically trains the snake in the given environment.
 It learns by trial and error.
-After about 100 iterations we see clearly an improvement and the snake learns and gets longer and longer....
+After about 100 iterations we see clearly an improvement and the snake has learned and gets longer and longer....

 ## Installation